 A water leak in your home is disruptive and downright irritating.
 And you could find yourself with a hefty bill after the leak is dealt with if you don't have adequate cover in your buildings insurance.
 Plus you may also have to claim for damaged furniture, curtains or carpets on your contents insurance.

 So to avoid any further leaks from your bank account, it's worthwhile checking your buildings insurance policy to see if it includes trace and access cover.

-What do you mean by trace and access cover?
+What is trace and access cover?

 Trace and access refers to the process of finding the source of a leak in your house.
 Often, you can spot it easily – the living room ceiling has suddenly become a water feature – but some can be harder to find.
-And harder to fix.

 Am I covered for trace and access as standard?

 While some buildings insurance policies include trace and access cover, don't expect it as standard.
 Where it is included you can expect to be covered for a specific amount, usually between £5,000 and £10,000.

 But don't wait for the next leak.
 Check if your policy has the cover, so you won't have to deal with both an unexpected water leak and an unexpected bill.

 What should I do if I find a leak?

 If you do find water leaking the first thing to do is turn off the mains supply.
 Rarely used, many of us don't know where the mains valve, stopcock or tap is, never mind whether it works.